vertrue/wizard-tournament/README.md

 ## How to run the simulation

-Simulation is available in 2 modes:
+Simulation is available in 3 modes:
+- *animated*: animates single simulation
 - *single*: creates 4 players with random wands and simulates it
 - *multi*: creates 4 players with random wands and simulates it `x` times